-The Academic Team provide support in conjunction with PATs and Programme Leaders for students who may be feeling the pressures of studying.
+The Academic Team provide support in conjunction with the Programme Leader for students who may be feeling the pressures of studying.
 Support is provided by offering confidential advice and referral to external services where appropriate.

 You are able to come to the team for issues including: